MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-about.md

 With these mobile authoring capabilties, you can select, rearrange, and reformat just those visuals that make sense for mobile users on the go, enabling you to create report page views that are attractive, focused, and easy to read and use on mobile devices.

-See [Mobile layout view](power-bi-create-mobile-optimized-report-mobile-layout-view.md) to find learn more about Power BI's mobile authoring capabilities and to get started creating your mobile-optimized report pages. views.
+See [Mobile layout view](power-bi-create-mobile-optimized-report-mobile-layout-view.md) to learn more about Power BI's mobile authoring capabilities and to get started creating your mobile-optimized reports.

 ## Publish a mobile-optimized report